↑ Slide Guide ↑ ↑ Slide Guide ↑

 Second Leg of the 4-Peak Mt.
 Charleston Wilderness Circuit Adventure Across to Charleston Peak Summit

-From the 11,056ft Griffith Peak Summit I descended about 300ft to the main South Climb Trail that spans the upper South Kyle Canyon Ridgeline through a beautiful alpine meadow, then through the 2013 burn area, up to a saddle, then across the upper South ridge of Kyle Canyon, past the 1955 CIA C-54 Military Air Transport Service plane crash site and then up the final steep ascent to the 11,918ft Charleston Peak.
+From the 11,056ft Griffith Peak Summit I descended about 300ft to the main South Loop Trail that spans the upper South Kyle Canyon Ridgeline through a beautiful alpine meadow, then through the 2013 Carpenter Fire 1 burn area, up to a saddle, then across the upper South ridge of Kyle Canyon, past the 1955 CIA C-54 Military Air Transport Service plane crash site and then up the final steep ascent to the 11,918ft Charleston Peak.
 The sun began to rise as I passed the junction at the base of Griffith Peak.
 For details and a video on this leg of the adventure see the Charleston Peak page.
 I arrived at Charleston Peak around 7:20am.

 Third Leg of the 4-Peak Mt.
 Charleston Wilderness Circuit Adventure Down and Across to Lee Peak Summit